GraphicsBlast

 }

 Our program starts by making a call to the initialisation function.
-If it returns non-zero because something failed, then we make a call to close to make sure everything is cleared up properly before terminating our program.
+If it returns false because something failed, then we make a call to close to make sure everything is cleaned up properly before terminating our program.
 Remember our close function is safe to call even if not everything was initialised correctly!

 Otherwise if we started OK, the code will continue.
 We make a call to our draw function, which will blank our window to a blue colour, and then wait for two seconds (2000ms) so we have a chance to see it.
 Note that we use SDL_Delay rather than more common delay or sleep functions that you may already be familiar with as it gives a cross-platform safe implementation.
 Then our program closes everything and exits.